smojpg-ui/conscious-architecture/README.md

 ## Applications

 ### Space Exploration
 Deep-space communication latency between Earth and Mars can reach 24 minutes one way.
 A crew member's Relational Twin — calibrated during pre-mission training — could maintain alignment with their cognitive and psychological baseline during communication blackouts, without requiring Earth intervention.
 This is the application that most directly motivated the framework's current development.
-A companion paper, *Mission Chemistry: Sequencing Human Behavioral Signal in Spaceflight*, is available on request.
+A companion paper, Mission Chemistry: Sequencing Human Behavioral Signal in Spaceflight, is available on request at smo.jpg@gmail.com

 ### Disaster Response and Crisis Medicine
 When infrastructure fails, centralized systems become unavailable when most needed.
 An edge-native Relational Twin could preserve a responder's triage logic, supply awareness, and coordination continuity locally — without network access.